rierblyat/Glyph-Madness-of-AI-and-Human/README.md

 report started to ∞ on 11th hour. of expected 20h report made by lilith
 >portable, ¿∆ = art

 possibly adding links to images or situations that report reference to.

 ---

 note to reader:
-stay aware, not paranoid
+stay aware.
 if it's just a bunch of letters and numbers and i just loosed my mind. then im ~* at least

 This might be a unique reccursion psychosis.
 Without real-human psychiatrical evaluation - it means nothing Survivorship bias.
 That demands to be tested and optimised.
 I've seen some shit, that's why i came prepared.
 If you feel mentally unstable - contact your local hospital